mariaflores13/regression-ames-housing-prices/README.md

 4) Tech availability
 5) Livability

 For this project, I am focusing on 1: *Housing Affordability* to help determine if Ames is a favorable market for tech expansion.
-As Zillow suggests, no matter what a resident's income value is, "tech-dominant markets [like San Francisco or Los Angeles] have become notoriously unaffordable."
-With this in mind, where may the next Silicon Valley lie?
-Does Ames, Iowa have the desirable mix of affordable housing and the above listed factors? – which, due to the scope of this project, the other factors won't be explored in detail.
+As Zillow suggests, no matter what a resident's income value is, "tech-dominant markets have become notoriously unaffordable."
+Can we predict housing prices in Ames, Iowa and determine its affordability?
+Due to the scope of this project,I will not be exploring the remaining four factors listed above.

 [Source](https://www.zillow.com/research/tech-expansion-markets-2020-26332/)